IT Auditing - basecamp

 Who should attend?

-- Open to all but is best suited to those with limited IT audit experience.
+- This course is open to all but is best suited to those with limited IT audit experience.

 What will I learn?